Etrama/etrama.github.io/content/posts/2023-11-21-OOPs-for-data-scientists/index.md

     I am a Pokemon!

-At this point, you should be well and truly prepared for any OOPs questions in your Data Science interviews.
+At this point, you should be prepared for any OOPs questions in your Data Science interviews.
 We are well and truly on our way to becoming a Software Engineer in addition to being Data Scientists ʕ •ᴥ•ʔ.
 I do recommend that you practice writing code to practice these principles.
 If you wanna dig deeper into this rabbit hole (I referred to most of these myself while writing this post):
    - [super()](https://realpython.com/python-super/)
    - [Dive deeper into @property](https://realpython.com/python-property/#creating-read-write-attributes)
    - [Getters and setters](https://realpython.com/python-getter-setter/#using-properties-instead-of-getters-and-setters-the-python-way)